Phone

 At Ashbourne College, we understand how important consistent feedback and structured preparation are for academic success.
-That’s why Ashbourne mock weeks are built into the rhythm of the school year, giving students four opportunities annually to practise, reflect, and improve.
+That’s why Ashbourne mock weeks are built into the structure of the school year, giving students four opportunities annually to practice, reflect, and improve.

-These mock weeks take place in the penultimate week of every half term, providing regular checkpoints throughout the academic year.
-They are a central part of Ashbourne’s approach to exam preparation, designed to help your child build confidence and make measurable progress in advance of their A-level or GCSE exams.
+These mock weeks take place in October, December, January, and March, providing regular checkpoints throughout the academic year.
+They are a central part of Ashbourne’s approach to exam preparation, designed to help your child build confidence, identify areas to improve, and make measurable progress in advance of their A-level or GCSE exams.

 The Purpose Behind Mock Weeks

-Mock exams at Ashbourne are not simply a dry run, they are a powerful learning and development tool.
+Mock exams can be seen as a powerful learning and development tool.
 Each set of exams is an opportunity for students to sit papers under timed, formal conditions, assess their understanding, and receive detailed, constructive feedback from their subject teachers.

 Rather than waiting until the end of the year to see where they stand, students are guided through a cycle of practice and improvement throughout the course.
 This approach allows them to: